-You operate the windshield wipers by turning the control with the wiper symbol on it located on the multifunction lever.
+You control the windshield wipers by turning the band with the wiper symbol on it.

-For a single wiping cycle, turn the control to MIST.
+For a single wiping cycle, turn the band to MIST.
 Hold it there until the wipers start, then let go.
-The wipers will stop after one cycle.
-If you want more cycles, hold the control on MIST longer.
+The wipers will stop after one wipe.
+If you want more wipes, hold the band on MIST longer.

 You can set the wiper speed for a long or short delay between wipes.
 This can be very useful in light rain or snow.
-Turn the control to choose the delay time.
-The closer to LOW, the shorter the delay.
+Turn the band to choose the delay time.
+The closer to LO, the shorter the delay.

-For steady wiping at low speed, turn the control to the LOW position.
-For high-speed wiping, turn the control further, to HIGH.
-To stop the wipers, turn the control to OFF.
+For steady wiping at low speed, turn the band away from you to the LO position.
+For high-speed wiping, turn the band further, to HI.
+To stop the wipers, turn the band to the OFF position.

-Damaged wiper blades may prevent you from seeing well enough to drive safely.
-To avoid damage, be sure to clear ice and snow from the wiper blades before using them.
-If they are frozen to the windshield, carefully loosen or thaw them.
-If your blades do become damaged, get new blades or blade inserts.
-See "Windshield Wipers, Blade Replacement" in the Index.
+Be sure to clear ice and snow from the wiper blades before using them.
+If they're frozen to the windshield, carefully loosen or thaw them.
+If your blades do become worn or damaged, get new blades or blade inserts.